obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/obsidian-editor-shortcuts.md

 Developed by: [[timhor]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-Add keyboard shortcuts (hotkeys) commonly found in code editors such as Visual Studio Code or Sublime Text
+Add keyboard shortcuts (hotkeys) commonly found in code editors such as Visual Studio Code (vscode) or Sublime Text

 %% ----- Do not edit anything above this line ----- %%